COMP5241-2526Sem1/note-taking-app-ericleung712/Writeup_Lab2.md

 ![Lab 2 Screenshot](images/lab2_screenshot_1.png)

-** Lesson learn in AI generate note
+- ** Lesson learn in AI generate note
-** 🔧1.
+- ** 🔧1.
 Display of the event date & time.
 After i ask the AI to show the generated note in the same style as the note list.
-**    The background green color is much wider than the nubmers and it reach the margin of the box.
-I tried to fix myself by **    modifying the it's class width but it did not help.
+- **    The background green color is much wider than the nubmers and it reach the margin of the box.
+I tried to fix myself by
+- **    modifying the it's class width but it did not help.
 After asking AI, it figure out that my event date time was write under
-**    another class so the previous change cannot control.
-It give out a solution of adding a max-width : max:content restriction
-**    for the class.
+- **    for the class.
 And I also figure out rearrange the code to move the event date & time out from another class also help.
 ![Lab 2 Screenshot](images/lab2_screenshot_3.png)
-** 🔧2.
+- ** 🔧2.
 Accurracy of generated note.
 Before introducing the prompt the generated note always miss the event date and time or give wrong date.
-**      After giving an clear instruction and a template of result in .json format.
+- **      After giving an clear instruction and a template of result in .json format.
 The function is more reliable.
 I further stated today is today
-**      so that AI can calculate a correct date when user input tomorrow, next monday, etc.
+- **      so that AI can calculate a correct date when user input tomorrow, next monday, etc.